Hombre2014/completereact-guide/README.md

-# React - The Complete Guide (Includes Hooks, React Router, and Redux) - Second Edition.
+# React - The Complete Guide (Includes Hooks, React Router, and Redux) - Second Edition

 > By Maximilian Schwarzmuller from PACKT, Academind